zenthangplus/goccm/README.md

     // This function has to call to ensure all goroutines have finished
     // after close the main program.
     c.WaitAllDone()

+    // This function will release all the channels associated with goccm c.Release()
 }
 ```